madebygps/projects/az-104/readme.md

     - Azure DNS
     - Azure Load Balancer
 - **Steps:**

+   1. Azure Virtual Network Setup:

-   1. Set up an Azure Virtual Network with subnets.
+        Provision an Azure Virtual Network (VNet) in your chosen region.
+    Create multiple subnets within this VNet to segregate resources effectively (e.g., WebApp Subnet, Database Subnet, Admin Subnet).

+    2. On-Premises Network Simulation:

+        For the sake of this project, use another VNet to simulate your on-premises environment.
+This can be in another Azure region or the same region based on preference.

+    3. Secure Connectivity:

-   2. Create a VPN connection between a simulated on-premises network and Azure using the VPN Gateway.
+        Implement Azure VPN Gateway to create a site-to-site VPN connection between your simulated on-premises environment (VNet) and your main Azure VNet.
-   3. Place test resources in each subnet.
-   4. Assign NSG rules for secure access between subnets.
-   5. Integrate Azure Bastion for secure, direct VM access.
+    Verify the connection and ensure resources from one VNet can communicate with another, effectively simulating a hybrid environment.

+    4. Resource Deployment

+        Deploy test resources (like VMs) in each subnet of your main Azure VNet.
+For instance, deploy a web server VM in the WebApp Subnet, a database in the Database Subnet, etc.

+    5. Network Access Control:

+        Use Network Security Groups (NSGs) to define inbound and outbound access rules for each subnet, ensuring that only valid traffic is allowed.
+For instance, only allow HTTP/HTTPS traffic to the WebApp Subnet.

+    6. Secure Administrative Access:

+        Implement Azure Bastion for secure and seamless RDP and SSH access to your virtual machines, ensuring you don't expose your VMs to the public internet.

+    7. Private Access to Azure PaaS Services:

-   6. Use Azure Private Link to create private connections to Azure PaaS services.
+        Use Azure Private Link to access Azure PaaS services (like Azure SQL Database) over a private endpoint within your VNet, ensuring data doesn't traverse over the public internet.

+    8. DNS and Load Balancing:

-   7. Configure Azure DNS for domain name resolution.
+        Configure Azure DNS to have custom domain names for your resources.
-   8. Implement Azure Load Balancer for distributing traffic to resources.
+    Implement Azure Load Balancer to distribute traffic across your VMs in the WebApp Subnet.

+    9. Performance and Security Testing:

+        Simulate various network scenarios to test performance, such as data transition between on-premises and Azure.
+    Attempt to access resources from outside the permitted paths to validate the security configurations in place.

+    10. Monitoring and Auditing:

+        Enable monitoring and diagnostics on your VPN Gateway, NSGs, and other network resources to gain insights into network operations.
+    Review logs and set up alerts for any suspicious activities.

 ---